BleuBleu/FamiStudio/Docs/docs/sequencer.md

 ![](images/EditPattern.png#center)

-You can select multiple patterns by right-cliking and dragging in the header bar of the Sequencer.
+You can select multiple patterns by right-cliking and dragging in the header bar of the Sequencer or in an empty space in the sequencer.
 To un-select everything, simply press Esc.
 When multiple patterns are selected, only the color can be edited.

 ![](images/PatternSelection2.png#center)